ysyk2021/aligning-your-values-and-actions-building-a-culture-of-integrity-and-ethics/src/chapter-2-2.md

-# The Impact of Integrity and Ethics on Organizational Performance

 In this chapter, we will explore the impact of integrity and ethics on organizational performance.
 By understanding the benefits of promoting integrity and ethics, organizations can make a stronger business case for prioritizing ethical behavior.